Evergreen Trees

 A great choice for coastal areas due to its salt tolerance.
 This stunning dramatic Japanese Black Pine is becoming increasingly popular due to its ease of maintenance and pest resistance.

-French Dark Green Scots Pine
+French Dark Green Scotch Pine Full 1

 There are many words that describe this popular tree, such as classic, regal, and festive.